 A study in 2013 found that consuming double your protein intake (just like the athletes in the 2016 study above – reference #3) could protect muscle mass during short-term weight-loss diets (6).

 Another benefit of taking protein powder while on a diet is the high protein to calorie ratio.
 When you are trying to keep protein high, but your calorie targets are low, food choices become important.
 Peanut butter is technically high in protein, but the ratio of protein to calories is very low.

 100g of peanut butter will provide 25g of protein, but is 588 calories.
 Compare that to a protein shake which can also contain 25g of protein but is only 114 calories (for example).

 6Protein may help improve metabolic health.
-According to McGregor & Poppitt (2013) milk protein (whey or casein) has been linked with improved metabolic health, and a reduction in the chances of Type II Diabetes (11).
+According to McGregor & Poppitt (2013), milk protein (whey or casein) has been linked with improved metabolic health and a reduction in the chances of type 2 diabetes (10).

 The study claims that this stems from both direct and indirect benefits of dairy protein.

 So just as we mentioned above, the increase in fat loss through raised satiety increased muscle mass, and protection of muscle mass during a diet all indirectly reduce the risk of type 2 diabetes.
 This study also reports that a variety of milk proteins, both fermented and unfermented, lowers blood pressure, a risk factor for hypertension and metabolic disease.

 7Protein powder for women can elevate protein synthesis.
 Taking protein in the 4-6 hours after a workout will elevate protein synthesis helping the body to begin the process of repair and re-growth of damaged muscle fibers (11).